 From September 2015 until October 2016 he was an Open Society Fellow for carrying out comparative studies in post-communist regimes.
 In 2017 he gave a seminar as a Hans Speier Professor at The New School for Social Research in New York.
 Between October 2018 and June 2019 he was a senior research fellow of the Institute for Advanced Study, CEU, Budapest

 Since 2013, he has edited and published – renewing the descriptive language – several books on post-communist regimes.
-His book on the Hungarian Mafia State was published – beyond Hungarian – in English, Russian, Bulgarian and Polish as well.
+His book on the Hungarian Mafia State was published – beyond Hungarian – in English, Russian, Bulgarian, and Polish as well.
 The book: Stubborn Structures – Reconceptualizing Post-Communist Regimes edited and partly written by him came out in February 2019 at the CEU Press.
-His new book (written together with Bálint Madlovics) The Anatomy of Post-Communist Regimes was also published by the CEU Press in October of 2020.
+His comprehensive book (written together with Bálint Madlovics) The Anatomy of Post-Communist Regimes was also published by the CEU Press in October 2020, while A Concise Field Guide to Post-Communist Regimes was published in September 2022.
+Since their English-language publication, the Anatomy was published in Hungarian, Russian, and Spanish languages, and the Concise Field Guide, in Hungarian (and soon in German, Polish, and Ukrainian).